 The advice, support, and fellowship provided by NA groups are often hugely beneficial to individuals going through recovery – or attempting to do so – who need and value the encouragement and sponsorship of others who understand their situation and have been through similar experiences.
 The no-pressure format of meetings and free membership, and the commitment to confidentiality, make NA an extremely inclusive organisation backed up by the reassurance that attendance will not become public knowledge.
 With weekly meetings hosted across the UK, NA is typically the most accessible resource for addicts other than the NHS.

 The role of counselling

-Counselling – whether alongside attendance at NA groups or not – can be extremely beneficial for addicts in recovery who need occasional or regular support during the recovery process whilst getting life back on track.
-Addiction counsellors are active in many parts of the country and are typically engaged on a private basis, by appointment.
-NA groups can help individuals get in touch with suitable counsellors, and while NA itself does not offer counselling, many counsellors retain links to various kinds with NA groups and individual attendees.
+Counselling – whether alongside attendance at NA groups or not – can be extremely beneficial for addicts in recovery who need occasional or regular support during the recovery process while getting life back on track.
+Addiction counsellors are active in many parts of the country and are typically engaged on an individual basis, by appointment.
+NA groups can help individuals get in touch with suitable counsellors.
+While NA itself does not offer counselling, many counsellors retain links to various kinds with NA groups and individual attendees.

 Staying clean and sober

-No matter how severe your addiction or how long it has lasted, overcoming any physical dependence and go through detoxification and withdrawal – arduous though this may be – is only the first phase of recovery; staying sober and clean over the long term is an ongoing process requiring dedication and perseverance.
+No matter how severe your addiction or how long it has lasted, overcoming any physical dependence and go through detoxification and withdrawal.
+Arduous though this may be, this is only the first phase of recovery.
+Staying sober and clean over the long term is an ongoing process requiring dedication and perseverance.
 The support of groups like NA has proved invaluable for many addicts in the UK and beyond, and many addiction specialists – including professionals at residential rehab facilities – will recommend attendance at NA meetings as a foundation of support during your recovery process.